danmarsden/moodle-auth_mcae/readme.md

 > Date/time fields returns unix timestamp

+**Split arguments:**
+Synopsis: %split(<fieldname>|<delimiter>)

+Returns multiple cohorts, each of which is formed by splitting field on boundaries formed by the delimiter.

+Arguments:
+ * fieldname - Profile field name with '%' sign.
+ * delimiter - The boundary string.
+1 - 5 signs.

+> **Example:**

+> User John set custom profile field "Known languages" to "English, Spanish, Chinese"

+> Main template contains string "Language - %split(%knownlanguage|, )"

+> John will be enrolled in 3 cohorts: Language - English, Language - Spanish and Language - Chinese

 **Replace empty field**

 If profile field is empty then it's replaced with this value.